Have you already heard about amla oil for hair growth and thickness?

 Amla oil for hair loss.
 Is amla efficient against hair fall?

-You got it: as amla reinforces hair, it’s also very efficient against hair loss.
-I tend to lose my hair a lot when I don’t use it.
+Yes, you got it: as amla reinforces hair, it’s also very efficient against hair loss.
+It’s also a potent inhibitor of 5 alpha-reductase, the way to prevent baldness.

-With Amla, my hair grows much faster, it is in better health and still brown at 45yo.
+With Amla, my hair grows much faster, it is in better health and still brown at 46yo.

 Before, my roots tended to be brittle, hence some unsightly loops at the top of the skull…